sunghakang/WeakIdent/WeakIdent-Python/README.md

 |12| Nonlinear System (Lorenz) |
 |13| Noninear System 2D (Lotka-Volterra) |

-We refer details of each dataset to the experimental result section in *WeakIdent: Weak formulation for Identifying Differential Equation using Narrow-fit and Trimming*
+We refer details of each dataset to the experimental result section in our paper *WeakIdent: Weak formulation for Identifying Differential Equation using Narrow-fit and Trimming*

 ### Remark:
-The dataset for reaction diffusion type equation and Nonlinear Lotka-Volterro equation is sligher larger (100-200 M).
+The dataset for reaction diffusion type equation and Nonlinear Lotka-Volterro equation are sligher larger (100-200 M).
 They are not provided in `dataset-Python`.

-I provided auto-simulation on these two dataset when running WeakIdent on reaction diffusion type equation.
+Instead, I provided auto-simulation for these two dataset when running WeakIdent on these equations.

-- To run WeakIdent on reaction diffusion type equation run `python main.py --config configs/config_2.yaml`.
+- To run WeakIdent on reaction diffusion type equation, run `python main.py --config configs/config_2.yaml`.
 The auto simulation takes 1-3 mintues.

 - To run WeakIdent on Nonlinear System 2D (Lotka-Volterra), please run `python main.py --config configs/config_13.yaml`.
 The auto simulation takes 1 second.